strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/typescript.md

 Create a Strapi project with Typescript support by using the `--ts` or `--typescript` flags with either the npm or yarn package manager.

 ::: tip
-Adding the `--quickstart` flag will create the project with an SQlite database.
+Adding the `--quickstart` flag in addition to the `--ts` flag will create a TypeScript project with an SQLite database.
 :::

 <!-- UPDATE these code blocks for the stable release-->